VoGur/FunProjects/Behavioral/Preferences.md

     return printf("%*c%*c", a, '\r', b, '\r');
 }

+1. It is B
+Even B is not that straight forward, but at least it gives ideas about bitwise logic you have to refresh C/C++ binary opereation for B

+2.
-B because if are looking for obfuscated C code contest it is here ioccc.org
+A and C are smart and look like hacks if are looking for obfuscated C code contest it is here ioccc.org